DerHahne/room_display/README.md

 ## Settings

-The following environment variables can be set:
+The following environment variables can be set (all are optional):
 * Server settings:
   * `IP`: The IP to bind the web server to (defaults to `0.0.0.0`)
   * `PORT`: The port to bind the web server to (defaults to `5000`)

-* Misc settings (all optional):
+* Misc settings:
   * `DEMO_MODE`: If this is set to `"true"`, the server will operate in a demonstration mode (using example data)
+  * `INSTABOOK_TIMES`: A comma separated list of meeting lengths allowed by Insta-booking
-* Exchange settings (all optional):
+* Exchange settings:
   * `OUTLOOK_DOMAIN`: Domain for the outlook user to log onto
     * If this is left blank, demo mode will be enabled
   * `OUTLOOK_EWS_URL`: URL to the EWS endpoint on the exchange server e.g. [https://<your exchange server>/EWS/Exchange.asmx]